ruihbanki/coolmovies/coolmovies-frontend/README.md

 ## Notes

-- I would like to use some tool to generate types from the graphql schema
+- I didn't have time to implement the search feature :(

 ## Fake US

 The ideia is to simulate a real project.
-The ideal will be to create and merge each one in separate branchs
+The ideal will be to create and merge each one in separate PR.

 MOV-001 create the movies page
 MOV-002 create the movie page